 My research asks how listeners navigate a highly variable phonetic landscape.
 I examine cognitive, social, and contextual influences on speech perception, and what those factors can reveal about listeners' mental representations of language.
 I explore several sources of variability: variability in the speech signal (from different talkers, native languages, dialects, and contexts); and, variability introduced by the listener (their experiences, attitudes, biases, and attentional states).
+As such, much of my work surrounds the interplay between linguistic and indexical information.

 For more information, see my research projects, or my CV.